The Yeast and Sugar Myth: What You Need to Know About Septic Tanks

 Rats love Yeast and Sugar in your Septic Tank

-When yeast and sugar are added to a septic tank, they ferment and produce gases, such as methane and carbon dioxide.
+Yeast and sugar are added to a septic tank.
+They ferment and produce gases like methane and carbon dioxide.
 These gases can build up in the tank and cause damage to the pipes and components.
-In addition, the yeast and sugar can attract rodents and other pests to the tank.
+Additionally, the yeast and sugar can attract rodents and other pests to the tank.
 When Rats find your septic tank, They will find your home and move in!

-If you are concerned about the performance of your septic tank, there are a number of things you can do without resorting to yeast and sugar.
+If you are concerned about the performance of your septic tank, you have several options.
+You can fix the issue without resorting to yeast and sugar.
 Here are a few tips:

 • Dispose of grease, oil, and fat properly.
 These substances can solidify and clog the pipes in your septic tank.